-Most are nothing to fear, although it is crucial to learn the facts about herniated discs in order to dispel the considerable nocebo effect of the diagnostic process.
-This psycho-emotional influence can worsen, perpetuate or even source symptoms in patients without any justifiable anatomical causation.
+Most disc irregularities are nothing to fear, although it is crucial to learn the facts about herniated discs in order to dispel the considerable nocebo effect of the diagnostic process.
+This psychoemotional influence of the diagnosis can worsen, perpetuate or even source symptoms in patients without any justifiable anatomical causation.

 It should be noted that for patients with severe chemical radiculitis sensitivities, successfully cleaning out a badly ruptured and fragmented disc surgically may be very difficult.